Pass/No Pass (P/NP) Limit | Class Attendance

 When, for exceptional reasons, a student is unable to complete the final portion of coursework for a course, a request to receive the temporary grade of "Incomplete" ("I") must be submitted.
 Once the outstanding work is submitted, the instructor will grade the work, and the final grade will be recorded by the registrar with a notation of "Inc Grade Removed," which will appear on the student's transcript.

-Toreceive an "Incomplete," the student must obtain an Incomplete Grade Request/Report form and submit it to the M Center with the appropriate information and signatures.
+To receive an "Incomplete," the student must obtain an Incomplete Grade Request/Report form and submit it to the M Center with the appropriate information and signatures.
 The form documents the percentage of work completed, the grade for this work, the work remaining to be completed, and the date by which the remaining work is due.
 This form must be filed by the last day of instruction, or, in the case of a student's inability to take the final examination, by the end of the final examination period (see Final Examinations).
 Without this form filed in the M Center, the instructor is required to assign a letter grade.
 A student applying for an "Incomplete" should refer to the Academic Standing section of this catalog to determine how the "Incomplete" will affect her academic standing and to the Financial Aid section of this catalog to determine how the "Incomplete" will affect financial aid eligibility.

 Faculty members may not assign an "Incomplete" at will, nor may students simply elect to take an "Incomplete" without sufficient cause.
 An "Incomplete" is not intended to permit a student more time for the work of a course than is normally allowed, and will not be approved unless the student has already completed a minimum of two-thirds of the course work.
+No student may have more than 4 incompletes at any given time.
+Students may petition

 The student must complete the remaining work no later than the last day of instruction of the following semester, or the date agreed upon with the instructor, whichever is earlier, whether or not the student is enrolled at Mills.
 If the remaining course work is not completed within the required time, the "Incomplete" will become an "F."

 In extraordinary circumstances, a student may petition the Academic Standing Committee for an extension of the "Incomplete" deadline.
 If approved, the existing "I" grade will be replaced by an "IE" grade indicating that an extension was granted.
-Students may petition for only one extension.
-Further extensions will not be granted.

 The same policy applies to graduate students enrolled in undergraduate courses.